MarcelGarus/server/blog/2022-03-20-coronoise.md

 - **Improve the inputs:** The incidence isn't yet based on the phone's position, but instead hardcoded to Potsdam.
 The CO2 levels still need to be manually entered.
 - **Add more inputs:** Survey participants remarked that the vaccination status of others could also be a factor for the safety.
 - **Add more sonifications:** The risk can span an exponential scale, so there's still lots of room for different sounds and noises to be incorporated.
 Some instruments could sonify the rate of risk, warning users of rapid risk increases.
-- **Improve music generation:** Sometimes there are small breaks in the music or voices are slightly misaligned relative to each other.
+- **Improve the sonification:** Sometimes there are small breaks in the music or voices are slightly misaligned relative to each other.
 This kind of adds to the horrow, but could be better handled by switching to a lower-level sound library.
 - **Do bigger studies:** The conducted study had a very small number of participants (n=3).
 This is enough for a proof-of-concept, but to have more confidence in the scientific validity of the project, other studies with larger groups should be conducted.

 While there's still a lot to do, working on this project was fun!